 Symptoms of ovulatory disorders, including polycystic ovarian syndrome, can vary from person to person depending on the nature and severity of the condition.
 Some of the symptoms include infertility, absent or irregular menstrual cycle and obesity or an accumulation of fat, usually around the waist.

-Abnormal facial and body hair, adult acne and male pattern baldness or hair thinning may also develop due to excessive androgen secretion.
+Abnormal facial and body hair, adult acne and baldness or hair thinning may also develop due to excessive androgen secretion.
 In some patients black or dark brown patches are seen around the skin of the neck, arm, breasts or thighs.

 Patients often experience anxiety, depression and sleep apnoea (a common cause of snoring and poor sleep).

 The diagnosis of ovulatory disorders is complex.
 Diagnosis of polycystic ovarian syndrome is based on the medical history along with a physical and pelvic examination to evaluate the condition of the patient and help identify the underlying cause.
 Blood tests can help to determine the level of various hormones.

 Additional tests such as a glucose tolerance test and evaluation of blood cholesterol may also be useful.
 Pelvic ultrasound is performed to evaluate the appearance of the ovaries and the uterine lining.